ecoscape-earth/scgt/Documentation.md

 **Arguments**:

 - `border`: number of pixels to crop from each side of the geotiff.
+If you use the Reader with border b and padding p, you should set border to b - p.
 - `filename`: path where to write result.
 - `in_memory`: whether to create the file in memory only. filename is ignored if True.